mhouser42/Invasive_Species_Propogation/README.md

 --------------------------------------------------

 ## III.
 Monte Carlo Simulations
+We ran two seperate simulations, a primary model on a annual basis, and another on a monthly basis which incorparated the SLF life cycle.
+Many deterministic variables are the same between the simulations, but the probalistic models differ.
+Differences in design and outcomes will be outlined below.
 ### 1- Design

 In researching mathematical models of ecological phenomena, we quickly encountered two primary challenges.
 Firstly, many of these models are much more mathematically complex than we could effectively do or learn to do in the assignment period.
 Secondly, many of these models evaluated a lot more information than we were specifically able to find about the SLF.